johnbenac/impeller/README.md

 This will:
 - Run all configured test cases
 - Optimize impeller parameters
-- Generate comprehensive performance visualizations
+- Automatically generate comprehensive performance visualizations

-All results and visualizations will be saved in the `results` directory.
+- Save all results and visualizations in the `results` directory

+Note: There's no need to run the visualization separately as it's fully integrated into the auto_runner.

 ## Visualization Suite